Assumptions

 The portfolio value grows annually based on the net return, which is calculated as Investment Return minus Management Fees.
 The calculation assumes annual compounding.

-During the saving phase (from current age until retirement age), the annual savings amount is added to the portfolio at the end of each year, after applying the growth.
+During the accumulation phase (from current age until retirement age), the annual savings amount is added to the portfolio at the end of each year, after applying the growth.

-Starting from retirement age, the annual withdrawal amount is subtracted from the portfolio at the end of each year, after applying the growth.
+Starting from retirement age until pension start age, the annual spending amount is subtracted from the portfolio at the end of each year, after applying the growth.
+This period represents the gap between retirement and when pension payments begin.

 Depletion Age